Smilin-Dominator/mysql-and-python-billing/README.md

 ### Running
 <font size="9">Run main.py in a directory where you have full permissions.
 It should automatically make a
 DIR called 'bills', remember all the soft copies of the bills will be written over there .
-Then enter the IDs, once your done, hit enter when it prompts for the ID again.</font>
+Then enter the IDs, once your done, hit enter when it prompts for the ID again.<br>
+In case you accidentally put the wrong amount (for the Cash Recieved), the computer calculates the balance before writing it, so if it detects that its < 0, it'll loop (without writing the output) until the balance gets an answer >= 0, and only then, will it write the amount of cash recieved and the balance.</font>